stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 Various aspects of Internet infrastructure depend on irreversible and transparent updates to data sets such as authenticated mappings [cite Li-Man-Watson draft].
-Examples include public key certificates mapping names to public keys, transparency logs [@?RFC6962], and preload lists for HSTS [@?RFC6797] and HPKP [@?RFC7469].
+Examples include public key certificates and revocations, transparency logs [@?RFC6962], and preload lists for HSTS [@?RFC6797] and HPKP [@?RFC7469].

 The Stellar Consensus Protocol (SCP) specified in this draft allows Internet infrastructure stakeholders to collaborate in applying irreversible transactions to public state.
 SCP is an open Byzantine agreement protocol that resists Sybil attacks by allowing individual parties to specify minimum quorum memberships in terms of specific trusted peers.
-Participants can choose combinations of peers on which to depend that they consider trustworthy in aggregate.
+Each participants chooses combinations of peers on which to depend such that these combinations can be trusted in aggregate.
 The protocol guarantees safety so long as these dependency sets transitively overlap and contain sufficiently many honest nodes correctly obeying the protocol.

-Though bad configurations are theoretically possible, several analogies provide an intuition for why services can ensure transitive dependencies overlap in practice.
-For example, given multiple entirely disjoint IP networks, people would form consensus on the fact that one containing <https://ietf.org/> and the world's top web sites is _the_ Internet.
+Though bad configurations are theoretically possible, several analogies provide an intuition for why transitive dependencies can be made overlap in practice.
+For example, given multiple entirely disjoint Internet-protocol networks, people would have no trouble agreeing on the fact that network containing <https://ietf.org/> and the world's top web sites is _the_ Internet.
 Such a consensus can hold even without unanimous agreement on what constitute the world's top web sites.
-Similarly, if network operators listed all the ASes from whom they would accept peering or transit (at the right price), the transitive closures of these sets would contain significant overlap, even without unanimous agreement on who constitutes a tier-1 ISP.
-Finally, while different browsers and operating systems may have slightly different lists of valid certificate authorities, there is significant overlap in the sets, so that systems requiring hypothetical validation from "all" CAs would be unlikely to diverge.
+Similarly, if network operators listed all the ASes from whom they would accept peering or transit (at the right price), the transitive closures of these sets would contain significant overlap, even without unanimous agreement on the "tier-1 ISP" designation.
+Finally, while different browsers and operating systems may have slightly different lists of valid certificate authorities, there is significant overlap in the sets, so that systems requiring hypothetical validation from "all CAs" would be unlikely to diverge.

-A more detailed abstract description of the SCP protocol and English-language proof of safety is available in [@?SCP].
-In particular, that reference shows that a necessary property for safety, termed _quorum intersection despite ill-behaved nodes_, is sufficient to guarantee safety under SCP, making SCP optimally safe for any given configuration.
+A more detailed abstract description of SCP and its rationale, including an English-language proof of safety, is available in [@?SCP].
+In particular, that reference shows that a necessary property for safety, termed _quorum intersection despite ill-behaved nodes_, is sufficient to guarantee safety under SCP, making SCP optimally safe against malicious nodes for any given configuration.

 This document specifies the end-system logic and wire format of the messages.